karim-kk/SchoolSystem1/README.md

 ADMIN DASHBOARD DESCRIPTION:
 Once the user is logged in as an admin, they have access to view all the students that are currently in the school.
 Admin also can add a new student and new grades into the school's database.
+(new feature) Admin can also change the grades of existing students.